norc-heal/heal-app-docs/docs/exptrack/addexp.md

     ![](../app-screenshots/annotate-new-2.PNG)

+3. Start filling out the experiment information.

+    * For additional information on what should be included in each field, plese refer to the [Experiment Tracker schema](../schemas/md_experiment_tracker.md).

 3. You can add multiple experimental questions and hypotheses for the same experiment.
     * To add an experiment question/hypothesis, click on the paper icon.
     * To add another, click on the paper icon again.